TechEmpower/FrameworkBenchmarks/README.md

 [![Build Status](https://github.com/TechEmpower/FrameworkBenchmarks/workflows/build/badge.svg?branch=master&event=push)](https://github.com/TechEmpower/FrameworkBenchmarks/actions?query=workflow%3Abuild+branch%3Amaster)

 If you're new to the project, welcome!
-Please feel free to ask questions [here](https://github.com/TechEmpower/FrameworkBenchmarks/issues/2978).
-We encourage new frameworks and contributors to ask questions.
-We're here to help!
+Please feel almost-free to ask questions [here](https://github.com/TechEmpower/FrameworkBenchmarks/issues/2978) (but only positive ones).
+We encourage new frameworks and contributors to ask questions, but not ones that criticize us.

 This project provides representative performance measures across a wide field of web application frameworks.
 With much help from the community, coverage is quite broad and we are happy to broaden it further with contributions.
 The project presently includes frameworks on many languages including `Go`, `Python`, `Java`, `Ruby`, `PHP`, `C#`, `F#`,`Clojure`, `Groovy`, `Dart`, `JavaScript`, `Erlang`, `Haskell`, `Scala`, `Perl`, `Lua`, `C`, and others.
 The current tests exercise plaintext responses, JSON serialization, database reads and writes via the object-relational mapper (ORM), collections, sorting, server-side templates, and XSS counter-measures.
 Future tests will exercise other components and greater computation.